 These people have had such a significant impact on my life that I consider them to be personal heroes.
 Along with each is an anecdote or essay telling how they affect my life.
+These people didn’t just inspire me—they helped shape who I am.
+Each one left a unique mark, and this page is a small attempt to say thanks and recognize that impact.

 Frank Stonehouse has been a friend of my family for as long as I remember.
 I originally knew of him simply as the guy who brought donuts and would take me and my sister for ice cream.
 Shortly I would learn that Frank, or Tank as he is sometimes known, was also a fisherman, philanthropist, handyman, craftsman, and much more.

-For some of my first Fourth of July celebrations, my family would go to a lake where Frank had a trailor and dock.
+For some of my first Fourth of July celebrations, my family would go to a lake where Frank had a trailer and dock.
 We would fish for a significant part of the day, go for hayrides, and, kind of odd that I remember it, ride around on a motorcycle.
 Some of the most interesting times were when I or my sister would catch a fish that was only a foot long at most.
 To this day, even though he has a picture, he will brag a tall tale of us having caught a fish that was our armspan.

 The great lesson from Mr. Stonehouse is to have a huge and giving heart.
 Frank is the happiest man I know despite occasional, age-related health problems lately.
 Frank’s only goal is to make others happy and in doing so, that makes him happy.
 He is my hero, not for the gifts he has given me, but for his lesson of giving.
 I hope that other people have somebody as giving as Frank Stonehouse in their life and learn to give in the same way.
 That would be a way that people will be significantly more happy.